 Meanwhile, the urge to be outside grew stronger.
 I was about to finish my master’s in political science when I realised I was still not on the right track.
 During a six month internship at a research institute in Stockholm I thought I was going to lose it.
 Would this be the rest of my life?
 Stuck in an office every single day from 9 to 5?
 I panicked.
 I spent 7 years studying a field I had no future in.
 That summer I went hiking in Sarek National Park in northern Sweden to think about who I was, and what I could do next.
 That’s where I decided I would throw my life around and become a guide.

 I left Stockholm the following autumn to start working as a musher.
 During that first season in Lapland I met PJ, who had also decided to change the prospect of office jobs for something entailing a little more time outside.
 Already living in Bodø in northern Norway it wasn’t such a long way for him to a job as an adventure guide in northern Sweden.
 That summer we moved to Flåm in the Norwegian fjords, enjoying as much time in the mountains as possible.
-The remoteness of the Scandinavian backcountry is where we feel free, and the mountains is where we feel at home.
-So now we are trying to create a future around this: a life on a slower pace, a life of enjoying simple things, a lifetime spent outside.

 We don’t see how we fit in offices or 9 to 5 jobs.
-We want to feel fresh air, to disappear off the grid and roam the remaining wild places on this planet.
+The remoteness of the backcountry is where we feel free, and the mountains is where we feel at home.
+Now we are creating a future around the outdoors: a life on a slower pace, a life of enjoying simple things, a lifetime spent outside.
+A life without regrets where nothing is impossible until we’ve tried.